The ui command adjusts the user interface (UI):

 description Right Mouse icon select

-XY-rotate (screen coordinates) with cursor in central part of window, Z-rotate with cursor in periphery, except if wheel, Y-rotate only; see also turn, roll;
+XY-rotate (screen coordinates) with cursor in central part of window, Z-rotate with cursor in periphery, except if wheel, Y-rotate only; see also turn, roll, tile;

 XY-translate (screen coordinates), except if wheel, Z-translate; see also move;

-zoom the view (slightly different in VR); see also zoom identify object
+zoom the view (slightly different in VR and in stereo); see also zoom identify object